"Are you telling me to put glasses on the dog?'' Content-Grounded Annotation of Instruction Clarification Requests in

-\paragraph{Entities} When it comes to the game objects, the relevant aspects are \textit{quantity} (how many objects are mentioned in an iCR), \textit{frequency} (which objects lead to more need to clarify) and \textit{co-occurrences} (how the relations between specific objects need to be clarified).
+\paragraph{Objects} When it comes to the game objects, the relevant aspects are \textit{quantity} (how many objects are mentioned in an iCR), \textit{frequency} (which objects lead to more need to clarify) and \textit{co-occurrences} (how the relations between specific objects need to be clarified).
 In terms of quantity, in Figure \ref{fig:density} we see that 58.28\% of the iCRs refer to only one object, and a considerable portion refers to two (32.29\%).
-The relative frequency of each object in iCRs and the most common vocabulary associated to each of them is shown in Figure \ref{fig:clip-vocab}.
-The person cliparts are the most common.\footnote{For illustration purposes, only one is shown in Figure \ref{fig:clip-vocab}.} Next comes the background, whose horizon is commonly used as a point of reference when positioning objects.
+The relative frequency of all 58 game objects (and the background) in the set of iCRs and the most common vocabulary associated to each of them is shown in Figure \ref{fig:clip-vocab}.
+The person cliparts are the most common.\footnote{For illustration purposes, only one pose for the boy and the girl is shown in Figure \ref{fig:clip-vocab}.} Next comes the background, whose horizon is commonly used as a point of reference when positioning objects.
 The three types of trees are also a common subject.
 Multiplicity is, however, not an explaining factor on its own, because the different hats and glasses appear much less often.
-To explore that it in more detail, Figure \ref{fig:perc-clips} shows, for each entity, the percentage of times they triggered at least one iCR in a dialogue among all scenes in which they appeared.
-Higher percentages mean that the object is frequently involved in communication problems.
+Objects frequency in iCRs is actually positively correlated with their frequency in the scenes (Spearman $\rho=0.82$).
+To explore it in more detail, Figure \ref{fig:perc-clips} shows, for each object, the percentage of times they triggered at least one iCR in a dialogue among all scenes in which they appeared.
+Higher percentages mean that the object is frequently involved in communication problems when it is in a scene.
 The boy and the girl, each of them occurring in more than 90\% of the scenes, very often require clarification.
 This is likely due to their various poses and facial expressions that require disambiguation and also to their relation to other cliparts (for instance, hats on their heads or their hands holding objects).